NztForum/Lolzteam-Public-API/docs/market_api.markdown

 Get info about not published item.
 For categories, which required temporary email (Steam, Social Club), you will get temporary email in response.

 Parameters:
- * `resell_item_id` (_optional_) Put item id, if you trying to resell item.
+ * `resell_item_id` (_optional_) Put item id, if you are trying to resell item.
 This is useful to pass temporary email from reselling item to new item.
 You will get same temporary email from reselling account.

 ### POST `/market/:itemId/goods/check`
 Check account on validity.
 If account is valid, account will be published on the market.